Wedding planning is such a big and exciting task, and as a bride, deciding what you want to wear on your wedding day is always top of the list.

 Everybody has a wedding budget, although it can be easy to go over it… When you set a budget for your dress, make sure to set one for your wedding shoes and accessories too.

 A budget price doesn’t have to mean a budget look, if you have the time to shop around and be patient while looking for the wedding shoes of your dreams.
+Keep an eye on auction and vintage clothing sites too, and watch social media for designer and high street sales, there are still bargains out there!

 If you’ve already got your heart set on something beyond your wedding budget, join the supplier’s mailing list and keep an eye out for special offers.
 You could also think of other things that you can do to make it happen, such as saving money on something you deem as less important – after all, a bride’s gotta have great shoes!